subirvarma/GeneralCognitics/_posts/StatisticalMechanics3.md

 The EBM approach to generative modeling also enables us to form an intuitive picture of how generative ANNs work and here is a high level description that will be elaborated upon later.
 The probability distribution underlying real world data such as images or text can be approximated by the Boltzmann distribution as modeled by a spin glass type EBM, with nodes with state $(x_1,...,x_N)$ in the model interacting with each other using a sophisticated energy function $E_W(x_1,...,x_N)$ where $W$ represents the parameters of the model.
 All possible images (or text) are arranged in the landscape of this energy function, in which the bottom of valleys corresponds to images that make sense to us, hence these have lower energy than images that don't make any sense (see figure 1).
-The process of generation consists of starting from an initial state in the state space (which may look like noise to us), and then navigating the energy landscape until we arrive at a minima, and at this point the configuration looks like an intelligable image.
+The process of generation consists of starting from an initial state in the state space (which may look like noise to us), and then navigating the energy landscape until we arrive at a minima, and at this point the configuration looks like an intelligible image.
 The process of finding the minima is a sampling operation using Langevin sampling, which is a generalization of the Gibbs sampling used for Boltzmann machines.
 The sampling is made efficient by using an idea that is related to that of simulated annealing that we came across in Part 1, and works by introducing noise at various levels of intensity and gradually reducing it as we approach the minima.

 ## Introduction

 All of modern Generative AI systems, such as LLMs for generating text and diffusion models for generating images, are based on the idea of sampling from a probability distribution that approximates the statistics of the training data.
 Hinton and Sejnowski were the first ones to realize the power of this idea, and showed how to obtain an EBM model for the probability distribution by choosing the interaction strengths in a Sherrington-Kirkpatrich type spin glass model, that they called a Boltzmann machine.
 These systems worked well, but failed to scale up and also suffered from long convergence times.
 On the other hand they had the benefit that they could serve as plausible models for biological neural networks.
 So the question arises whether Boltzmann machine type sampling based EBM models can scale up to node sizes that are comparable to non-EBM based modern generative ANNs and with comparable or better performance, while being faster and more energy efficient.
 We have made a good deal of progress in the last decade or so towards this goal, and this is described in this article.

-Boltzmann machine based EBM models entered a winter phase following the success of backprop driven neural network models, heralded by the AlexNet model of 2012, and more recently with the LLM models from OpenAI and others.
+Boltzmann machine based EBM models entered a winter phase following the success of backprop driven neural network models, heralded by the AlexNet model of 2012 (which also came out of Hinton'e research group), and more recently with the LLM models from OpenAI and others.
 However beginning in 2019 there has been a renewed interest in EBMs, led by research coming from academia, such as by Stefano Ermon's group at Stanford University, which has led to considerable progress in the modeliing capability of EBMs.

 The original Boltzmann Machines never became commercially viable due to a couple of problems:

 - They were not able to scale up to beyond a few hundred nodes since the training process became too time consuming.
 This was due to the fact that the sampling algorithm was not able to handle multi-model distributions very well.
 It took an excessive amount of time to move between valleys in the energy landscape during the sampling process.
 - The Boltzmann Machine was limited to the quadratic energy function with per node state values of 0 and 1 (or -1 and 1).
 In order to compete with modern neural networks there was a need to extend it to more general energy functions and node values that are real numbers.